openforcefield/openff-fragmenter/docs/index.rst

 The main purpose of ``openff-fragmenter`` is to fragment molecules for quantum chemical (QC) torsion drives.

-.. warning:: ``openff-fragmenter`` is still pre-alpha.
-It is not fully tested and the API is still in flux.

 Currently two fragmentation schemes are supported:

 .. rst-class:: spaced-list